george-willcox/Bridge-Conventions/bridge.md

   |2C|4 Clubs & 4 cards in a higher Suit|
   |2D|4 Diamonds & 4 cards in a higher Suit |
   |2H|4 Hearts & 4 Spades|

-- For all of these bids, Partner can pass or correct

 <div style="page-break-after: always;"></div>